Things to do in Prague in December was updated in December 2022.

-- Money spent: £420 (includes eating, drinking, visitor attractions, transport and souvenirs.)
+- Money spent in Prague: £420 (includes eating, drinking, visitor attractions, transport and souvenirs.)

 Total: £1, 141

-Visiting Prague at Christmas means that there’s an additional layer of activities to enjoy (of the magical, sparkling kind).
-For the purposes of this guide, I’ll begin with the festive activities on in Prague, before moving onto its main sights and delights that can be enjoyed all year round.
+Visiting Prague at Christmas time means that there’s an additional layer of activities to enjoy (of the magical, sparkling kind).
+For the purposes of this guide, I’ll begin with the festive activities going on in Prague, before moving onto its main sights and delights that can be enjoyed all year round, including in winter.

 There’s only one place to head to when visiting Prague at Christmas and that’s its magical Christmas Markets held in the Old Town Square and Wenceslas Square.

-This year, the Christmas Markets ran from 20 November – 6 January 2020 and were open everyday: including Christmas Eve, Christmas Day and Boxing Day.
+In 2022, Prague’s Christmas Markets are running from 26 November 2022 – 6 January 2023 and are open everyday: including Christmas Eve, Christmas Day and Boxing Day.

 After a very early start to catch our flight, we arrived rather bleary-eyed to find ourselves inside a real life snow globe.

-Ahead of us stood an enormous Christmas tree, decorated with twinkling lights and shining baubles.
+Ahead of us stood an enormous Christmas tree in Old Town Square, decorated with twinkling lights and shining baubles.
 Framed by the gothic spires of the Square, it was a veritable festive masterpiece.
 Surrounding the tree were candy-cane striped stalls, selling aromatic food, local products and Christmas gifts.

-Following our noses, we made our way through the crowds to discover foodie delights such as Pražská Šunka (ham roasted on spits), langoš (flatbread topped with cheese, ketchup and garlic) and trdelník (hot sugar coated pastry).
+Following our noses, we made our way through the crowds to discover foodie delights in the Christmas Market, such as Pražská Šunka (ham roasted on spits), langoš (flatbread topped with cheese, ketchup and garlic) and trdelník (hot sugar coated pastry).

 However, my favourite time to visit Prague’s Christmas Market was once night fell; the square coming alive with glittering lights and above, a sea of twinkling stars.
 Carol concerts also regularly took place within the square and added yet another layer of utter magic.